Why Your Website Isn't Ranking on Google (And How to Fix It)

 Broken 301 redirects: You need 1:1 mapping of old URLs to new URLs.
 Not everything redirecting to the homepage.

-Redirect chains: Old URL → intermediate URL → new URL.
+Redirect chains: Old URL goes to intermediate URL goes to new URL.
 Google loses equity through chains.

 Canonical tags pointing to old domain: Your new pages still reference the old site as canonical.
 Google's confused.